Aspire5/quickslot_server/README.md

 1. **WebSocket Integration:** Replace client-side HTTP polling with WebSockets (using `socket.io`) to push real-time slot booking states instantly to all connected clients.
 2. **Expired Slots Backend Validation:** Filter out slots whose start times have already passed directly in the Prisma/SQL query layer, instead of returning the full 24-hour day schedule to the client and delegating expired filtering to the frontend view logic.
 3. **API Rate Limiting:** Implement middleware (like `express-rate-limit`) to prevent abuse on booking and authentication endpoints.

+---

+## 🤖 Use of AI

+I used AI heavily to build this project.
+Specifically:
+- **Antigravity** was used for code generation, file modifications, running tests, and debugging in the workspace.
+- **ChatGPT** was used to validate my core logic details, generate development prompts and clear any general doubts.

+---

+## 💻 Process of Building via AI

+My build process involved the following structured steps:
+1. **Requirements Gathering:** Documented and organized software requirements specifications on my notepad.
+2. **Feature Selection:** Selected the precise set of features that I wanted to integrate.
+3. **Architecture Planning:** Sketched out the database schema, normalized entities, and mapped their logical relations.
+4. **AI Consultation:** Discussed and argued ideas with ChatGPT, asking it to look for architectural flaws, validate new ideas, and point out edge cases I might have missed.
+5. **Schema Setup:** Once finalized, generated a multi-phase implementation plan to deploy the Prisma schema, set up relations, and accepted the correct code edits generated by Antigravity in real-time.
+6. **API Flow Drafting & Prompting:** Discussed API endpoint structures and payloads with ChatGPT to save Antigravity context tokens.
+I then had ChatGPT generate structured prompts summarizing the designs, verified them, applied manual edits, and input them to Antigravity to perform code modifications.
+7. **Backend as Reference:** Once the backend server was verified, used it as a strict reference contract to write the frontend, ensuring the API parsing structure matches exactly.
+8. **Deployment:** Manually deployed the backend instance to Railway, configured env variables, and verified that everything connected successfully.